owenrauckman/react-redux-firebase-template/README.md

 # React Redux Firebase Template

 Use this application to quickly get started building a React app with firebase.
 It uses the following dependencies to get you off the ground quickly.
+This project is also built using hooks so your React experience is simple and enjoyable 😎

 - React
 - Redux (state management)